 With his professional acting career starting in 2017, Braxton Herda had roles in many TV shows that year including Curb Your Enthusiasm and Scorpion, which starred Katharine McPhee.
 Other roles for Braxton have included playing a school bully in the Golden Globe-nominated series Kidding and portrayed Young Fred in this year’s release of feature film Long Shot, the younger version of Seth Rogen’s character.
 Talking with Braxton, he tells us about his first professional role, working on Kidding and filming as Young Fred in Long Shot.

-How was the experience being part of the award-winning production?
+How was the experience being part of the film and cast?

 It was a blast.
 Everyone was welcoming and chill.
 I would love the opportunity to work with them again.

-Was there a premiere and did you attend?
+Was there a premiere and were you able to attend?

 There was a premiere, but unfortunately, I wasn’t able to attend.